The Best Foolproof White Sourdough Bread Recipe

 Also, I use water straight from my faucet.
 I live in the country and have well water; I’ve never had any issues.

-However, I’ve seen others recommend using filtered water.
-You can buy filtered water from the store or you can boil your own water and let it cool before using it in any recipes.
+However, I’ve seen others recommend using filtered water, especially if they have city water with chlorine in it.
+You can buy filtered water from the store, or you can boil your own water and let it cool before using it in any recipes.

 Salt